Make sure you follow these steps to make S

 And finally, if after all the privacy settings have been set, you’d still like to be extra safe, we recommend an Android child protection app, like Jiminy.

-Jiminy is an app that helps parents by letting them know if anything suspicious appears on their child’s phone.
+Jiminy is a parental monitoring app that helps parents by letting them know if anything suspicious appears on their child’s phone.
 Our app sends regular updates about both the good and the

 Read more about monitoring popular apps for kids: